opendocsg/slw-judgments-backfill/2017_SGCA_24/report.md

 stage, that some other forum was clearly more appropriate (GD at [57]).
 In our judgment, the Judge was not wrong in that where the defendant has crossed the threshold of the first stage, it would be at least unusual for the stay to nonetheless be refused.
 This is implicit in Lord Goff of Chievely’s classic statement in _Spiliada_ that with the first stage fulfilled, the court “will _ordinarily_ grant a stay unless there are circumstances by reason of which _justice requires_ that a stay should nevertheless not be granted” [emphasis added] (at 478).
 The short point is that it must be shown that there is a real and material risk of injustice if the stay were granted and the parties were forced to go into another forum.
 Whether one chooses to describe such circumstances as “exceptional” or merely unusual is of little practical consequence to the analysis.

 16     We make one further observation on the applicable approach for appellate intervention in a case such as this.
 As we pointed out in the course of the arguments, this is a case involving the exercise of a discretion.
-There is no basis for an appellate court to intervene unless it is satisfied that the first instance court erred in principle, took into account irrelevant matters, failed to take into account relevant matters, or made a decision that was plainly wrong: _JIO Minerals FZC and others v Mineral Enterprises Ltd_ [2011] 1 SLR 391 at [60].
+There is no basis for an appellate court to intervene unless it is satisfied that the first instance court erred in principle, took into account irrelevant matters, failed to take into account relevant matters, or made a decision that was plainly wrong: _JIO Minerals FZC and others v Mineral Enterprises Ltd_ <span class="citation">[2011] 1 SLR 391</span> at [60].
 Against the backdrop of those observations, we turn to the case before us.

 **_The first stage of the_** **Spiliada** **_test_**